francescovisconti/francescovisconti.github.io/_posts/2026-03-03-political-trust-and-distrust-in-france-and-italy.md

 My contribution was a set of additional observations on the Barometer, comparing France and Italy with regression models on the individual-level data.
 This post summarises them.

-## What political trust is, and why it matters
+## What political trust is and why it matters

 Following Easton (1975), political trust can be thought of as citizens' *reservoir of goodwill* towards the actors and institutions of democratic governance.
 It has been declining in several large, established democracies, and low trust is often seen as eroding the quality of democracy: it favours challengers at the extremes and may depress participation.
 At the same time, most citizens of democratic countries remain committed to democracy as a system of government.
 The problem is less with democracy as an idea than with the goodwill extended to those who run it.